madelinehamilton/BiMMuDa/README.md

 The Billboard Melodic Music Dataset (BiMMuDa) is a MIDI dataset of the main melodies of the top five singles from the Billboard Year-End Singles Charts for each year from 1950 to 2022.
 This repository stores the dataset, as well as its metadata and appendices.

-The "melodies" directory contains zip files of three different elements of the dataset:

-    1. bimmuda_midis.zip contains the main dataset, the main melodies of the singles, separated by section.
-Each MIDI is named according to the year of the single, its position, and the section's order of appearance in the song.
-For example, "1960_01_1.mid" contains the first main melody heard in the number 1 song of 1960.
-This is the version of the dataset used for analysis.

-    2. bimmuda_full_midis.zip contains the entire main melody of each single in MIDI format.
-Each MIDI is named according to the year and position of the single ("1960_01_full.mid" contains the entire main melody of the number 1 song of 1960).

-    3. bimmuda_full_scores.zip contains the full score of the main melody of each single, in .mcsz (Musescore sheet music) format.
-For example, "1960_01_full.mcsz" is the full score of the main melody of the number 1 song of 1960.
-These scores are exported as MIDIs to create the full
-       MIDI files, and sections of the scores are exported as MIDIs to create the individual MIDI files.
+The "bimmuda_dataset" directory contains all MIDIs, scores, and lyrics files.
+The highest level of folders organize the data by year, while the second level organize the data within each year by single.
+Each second-level folder contains (with some exceptions, see "List of Top Singles with No Main Melody"):

+    1. A .mcsz file, the full score of the main melody

+    2. A MIDI file (suffix "_full.mid") containing the full main melody (exported from the .mcsz file)

+    3. MIDI files of the individual sections of the single, e.g., verse, chorus, bridge.
+These are labeled with "_1.mid", "_2.mid", etc. suffixes, according to the order in which the section first appears in the song.

+    4. A .txt file containing the song's lyrics, if there are any (see "List of Top Singles with Non-Vocal Main Melodies")

 The "metadata" directory contains three .csv files of metadata:

     1. bimmuda_per_song_metadata.csv contains the per-song metadata
     2. bimmuda_per_melody_metadata.csv contains the per-melody metadata

-Finally, the "lyrics" directory has bimmuda_lyrics.zip, which contains .txt files with the lyrics of each single.

 # List of Top Singles with No Main Melody